tahaafzal5/AugieGeoTag/tests/Readme.md

 # Command Line Tool Instruction

-The test tool use both commons imaging library and library from Sicheng.
+The command line tool use both commons imaging library and library from Sicheng.
 It is required to link them when compiling program.

 ## How to Compile it: